 Dues may be established by the Alumni Association’s Board of Directors.
 Any member in arrears of dues may not speak on an issue in an Alumni Association meeting, vote, or be elected to the Board.
 Such members in arrears may participate in Alumni Association functions upon payment of applicable fees.

-Officers shall consist of the Executive Board and the Directors.
+The Alumni Association officers shall consist of the Executive Board and the Directors.
 The Executive board shall consist of a Chairman, Vice-Chairman, Secretary, Treasurer, and Webmaster.
-The Alumni Association membership will elect its officers no less than every 3 years.
+The Alumni Association membership will elect its officers no less than every 4 years.
 Any interim director vacancy shall be filled by nomination and majority vote of the Alumni Association officers.
 The officers elected by the Alumni Association, shall constitute the Board of Advisors of Iota PI Chapter along with the Chapter Advisor, Prytanis and Crysophylos of the active chapter.

 The Chairman shall have oversight of all Alumni Association activities.
 He shall coordinate the meeting agenda and preside over all meetings.
 He will be the Alumni Association’s principal officer and provide leadership in all areas.

 The Vice-Chairman will assist the Chairman in his functions and shall assume the duties of the Chairman in the Chairman’s absence.